ajv-validator/ajv/README.md

 ## Defining custom keywords

-Starting from version 2.0 (2.0.0-beta.0) ajv supports custom keyword definitions.
+Starting from version 2.0 (ajv@^2.0.0-beta) ajv supports custom keyword definitions.

-Disclaimer: The main drawback of extending JSON-schema standard with custom keywords is the loss of portability of your schemas - it may not be possible to support these custom keywords on some other platforms.
+WARNING: The main drawback of extending JSON-schema standard with custom keywords is the loss of portability of your schemas - it may not be possible to support these custom keywords on some other platforms.
 Also your schemas may be more challenging to read for other people.
 If portability is important you may prefer using additional validation logic outside of JSON-schema rather than putting it inside your JSON-schema.

 The advantages of using custom keywords are:
 - they allow you keeping a larger portion of your validation logic in the schema
-- they may make schema more expressive and less verbose
+- they make your schemas more expressive and less verbose
-- they are fun to use and help keeping more people off the street
+- they are fun to use

-You can define custom keywords with `addKeyword` method.
+You can define custom keywords with [addKeyword](https://github.com/epoberezkin/ajv/tree/v2.0#api-addkeyword) method.
 Keywords are defined on the `ajv` instance level - new instances will not have previously defined keywords automatically.

-Ajv allows defining keywords in several ways:
+Ajv allows defining keywords with:
-- with validation function that will be called with keyword schema, data and, optionally, parent schema during validation (generally not recommended for performance reason, but can be useful to test your custom keyword ideas)
-- with compilation function that will be called only once during schema compilation with keyword schema and, optionally, parent schema and should return schema validation function (in some cases it's the best approach with the performance cost of an extra function call during validation).
-- NOT IMPLEMENTED: with schema macro function that will be called once before schema compilation with keyword schema and parent schema and should return another schema that will be applied to the data in addition to the original schema (`allOf` keyword is used to achieve that).
-In many cases it is the most efficient approach as it is relatively easy to implement and no extra function call happens during validation.
+- validation function
+- compilation function
+- macro function
-- NOT IMPLEMETED: with compilation function that should return code that will be inlined in the currently compiled schema.
-It can be more performance-efficient approach than macro expansion for some cases but it is the most difficult to use as it requires good understanding of Ajv schema compilation process.
+- NOT IMPLEMETED: compilation function that should return code (as string) that will be inlined in the currently compiled schema.

-### Define keyword using validation function
+### Define keyword using validation function (NOT RECOMMENDED)

-Keyword can be defined with validation function that will be passed schema, data and parentSchema (if it has 3 arguments) at validation time and that should return validation result as boolean.
+Validation function will be called during data validation.
+It will be passed schema, data and parentSchema (if it has 3 arguments) at validation time and it should return validation result as boolean.
+It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).

+This way to define keywords is added as a way to quickly test your keyword and is not recommended because of worse performance than compiling schemas.

 Example. draft5 `constant` keyword (that is equivalent to `enum` keyword with one item):

 ```
-ajv.addKeyword('constant', { validate: validateConstant });
+ajv.addKeyword('constant', { validate: function (schema, data) {
+  return typeof schema == 'object && schema !== null'
+          ? deepEqual(schema, data)
+          : schema === data;
+} });

 var schema = { "constant": 2 };
 var validate = ajv.compile(schema);